Table of Contents

 How do I talk to undergrads about bargaining?

 - Wear your union gear!
 Your t-shirt, your buttons, your beanie—whatever you have.
 The more represented the GTFF is in your apparel, the more likely students are to ask you about it.
+Come by the office to get stuff!

 - Visit our Contract Action Kit page to print signs for your office door, download a GTFF syllabus bug to show “This course is taught with unionized labor!”, etc.

 - The university will likely try to frame GE salaries as tied to tuition increases in order to pit undergrads against us (the “greedy” grad students).
-Let your students know that we’re simply asking for a living wage and remind them that all university administrator and faculty salaries are available to the public.
-Share what a typical (and very busy!) day looks like for you.
+Let your students know that we’re simply asking for a living wage.
+Share what a typical (very busy!) day looks like for you.
+Explain how your working conditions = their learning conditions.

 If your undergrads want to know how they can support, great!
 You can encourage them to: